ahlstromcj/seq66/README.md

             *   Shift-click on Stop button rewinds JACK transport when running as JACK Slave.
             *   Display of some JACK server settings in Edit / Preferences.
+            *   Fixed handling of Ctrl vs non-Ctrl zoom keys in perfroll.
+            *   The pernames panel now matches the layout of a grid button better.
     *   Version 0.99.0:
         *   Issue #44.
 Record live sequence changes functionality beefed up to handle recording without snapping.